-Proportional Pressure Regulator Working Principle
+Proportional Electronic Pressure Regulator Working Principle

-Our electronic proportional pressure regulator is a complete closed loop servo system consisting of two solenoid valves, an internal pressure transducer, and electronic controls.
+Our proportional electronic pressure regulator is a complete closed loop servo system consisting of two solenoid valves, an internal pressure transducer, and electronic controls.
 Based on analog signal, the pressure is controlled by two solenoid valves to maintain precise pressure; one valve functions as inlet control, the other as exhaust.
 The pressure output is measured by an internal or an external feedback pressure transducer that provides a feedback signal to the electronic controls.
-The regulator is suitable for industries that require precise pressure changes at any time and monitor pressure values.
+The electronic pressure regulator is suitable for industries that require precise pressure changes at any time and monitor pressure values.

 Available with 3 selections of input signal: 0-10VDc, 4-20mA, or RS485 Modbus.
 Monitor signal can be chosen from 1-5V, 0-10V, or 4-20mA.
 Our special design offers high pressure and high flow capability electronic pressure regulator in uni-body design.

 For applications that require high pneumatic flow rate, we offer the option of air pilot volume booster to amplify downstream flow.